-There are certain foods that can cause you to gain weight, so follow these guidelines to avoid those and to control hormones that add to the problem.
+There are certain foods that can cause you to gain weight, so follow these guidelines to avoid them and learns new ways to control hormones.

 Now, the majority of those experts realize that their old advice was too simplistic for dealing with the complex problems of being overweight or obese.

 Hormones and genetics also play an important role in weight problems.